Skip to content

 Default: cv2.BORDER_REFLECT_101

-rotate_method (str): rotation method used for the bounding boxes.
-Should be one of "largest_box" or "ellipse".
+rotate_method (str): Method to rotate bounding boxes.
+Should be 'largest_box' or 'ellipse'.

 Targets: